lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork28.md

 Assign values to `x, y, z, a, b, c` using binary and hexadecimal encodings as described in the file.
 Remember the trick for converting from binary to hex!

+When you've succeeded, you'll get six `PASS`es when you run your executable.

 Note: of course you could just find a decimal to binary and hex converter online and use that to get full credit on this assignment.
 But what's the point of that?